 - Better policy for holding funds: PayPal ranks among the highest payment processors for complaints about held funds or canceled accounts.
 In addition, its customer service is often not helpful with this kind of issue.
 If that concerns you, then look at Payment Depot, which has very few complaints.

-SumUp: Best for Small In-person Businesses With Low-volume Ticket Sales
+SumUp: Best for In-person Businesses With Low-volume Ticket Sales

 SumUp is a mobile-first payment processor that comes with a virtual terminal and basic inventory management features built for small businesses.
 It does not charge any monthly fees or tie you up in a long-term contract, making SumUp one of the most affordable merchant services providers in the industry.
-However, it does not support ecommerce integration, so the system is more ideal for small in-person businesses with low-volume ticket sales.
+The system is ideal for small in-person businesses with low-volume ticket sales.

-- Payout Features: Process daily payouts daily and track the transfer progress from your dashboard at no extra cost.
+- Payout features: Process daily payouts and track the transfer progress from your dashboard at no extra cost.
 SumUp also provides you with daily and monthly payout reports.
 Customer support can be requested to update the payout frequency.

 What SumUp Is Missing

-- Multichannel sales: While it allows you to accept payments through invoice, SumUp does not provide options for ecommerce integration so it’s not the most viable option for businesses looking for multichannel sales.
-If this is a dealbreaker for you, consider alternatives like Shopify and Square that support strong, built-in ecommerce functionality at no extra cost.
+- Multichannel sales: While it allows you to accept payments through invoice, SumUp provides limited options for ecommerce integration (WooCommerce and Wix) so it’s not the most viable option for businesses compared to other providers in our list.
+Consider alternatives like Shopify and Square that support strong, built-in ecommerce functionality at no extra cost.

 - Business integrations: Although it provides you with reporting tools that include accounting functions for employee management, SumUp does not support integration with accounting software like QuickBooks or Xero.
 You will need to sign up for SumUp’s restaurant POS system if you want software and hardware integrations (and even then, it’s very limited at the moment).
 Consider Square for a more well-rounded payments and point-of-sale solution.